robfiras/loco-mujoco/README.md

 > use any newer version of MuJoCo!
 Just install it after installing LocoMuJoCo.

 > [!NOTE]
-> If you want to run the **MyoSuiteHumanoid** environment, you need to upgrade Mujoco to 3.2.2 and dm_control to 1.0.22
+> If you want to run the **MyoSkeleton** environment, you need to additionally run
+> `loco-mujoco-myomodel-init` to accept the license and download the model.
+Finally, you need to
-> *after* installing this package and downloading the datasets!
+> upgrade Mujoco to 3.2.2 and dm_control to 1.0.22 *after* installing this package and downloading the datasets!

 ### Download the Datasets